The Vikings (film): Plot

-Eric and Einar fall in love with the very beautiful Welsh Christian princess Morgana, who was to marry King Aella but is captured in a raid suggested by Egbert, to demand ransom and bring shame, political unpopularity and pressure upon the Northumbrian monarch.
+Eric and Einar fall in love with the Welsh Christian princess Morgana, who was to marry King Aella but is captured in a raid suggested by Egbert, to demand ransom and bring shame, political unpopularity and pressure upon the Northumbrian monarch.
 During a drunken feast, Einar confesses his feelings to Ragnar, who says that women often need to be taken by force.
 Einar is granted to take Morgana as his.
 Einar throws the guards off the ship Morgana is being held on, and begins to rape her — she offers no resistance, denying him his wish to take her by aggressive force.
 Eric eventually appears and knocks Einar out, then takes Morgana away on a small ship he had constructed for Egbert.

 Eric and Morgana flee to England, along with Sandpiper (Eric's friend and fellow slave), Kitala and Morgana's maid Bridget.
 Einar regains consciousness and gives the alarm, and pursuing longships gain on the fugitives.
-In thick fog, Ragnar's longship hits a rock and sinks, while Eric's boat is guided safely by a primitive compass, a piece of magnetite that Sandpiper previously obtained.
+In thick fog, Ragnar's longship hits a rock and sinks, while Eric's boat is guided safely by a primitive compass, a piece of magnetite that Sandpiper had found.
 Einar, in another longship, believes Ragnar to be dead and abandons the chase.
 Ragnar, however, is rescued by Eric and taken prisoner to Aella.
 Eric and Morgana become lovers during the trip, and she agrees to seek release from her pledge to marry Aella.

 Aella orders Ragnar bound and thrown into a pit filled with starved wolves.
 To give Ragnar a Viking's death (so that he can enter Valhalla), Eric, who is granted the honour of forcing him into the pit, cuts the prisoner's bonds and gives him his sword.
 Laughing, Ragnar jumps to his death.
 In response to Eric's "treason", Aella cuts off his left hand, puts him back on his ship and casts him adrift.
 Eric returns to Einar's settlement, and tells his half-brother how his father died, and what had been Aella's reward for allowing Ragnar to have a Viking's death.
 With this revelation, and the promise that Eric will guide their ships through the fog (thus making a surprise attack possible), Einar persuades the other Vikings to mount an invasion of Northumbria.
 Putting their mutual hatred aside for the moment, Einar and Eric sail for England.